-Nothing brings America together quite like coffee.
+Nothing bring America together quite like coffee.
 62 percent of Americans say they drink coffee every day.
-The average American drinks three cups over the course of a day.
+The average American drinks three cups over the course of the day.

 Coffee is addictive, especially brands that contain caffeine.
 This leads many people to wonder about the health benefits of caffeine and coffee.
 They may surprise you.

 How does coffee affect the brain?
 What can it do for people looking to lose weight or fight heart disease?
 Should you drink coffee?

 Answer these questions and you can improve your health one cup of joe at a time.
 Here is your quick guide.

 The most immediate benefit of drinking coffee is the energy that caffeine provides.
 Caffeine travels through the bloodstream into the brain.
 It blocks a neurotransmitter called adenosine that can create feelings of fatigue.

 Other neurotransmitters then begin firing.
 The brain starts to work harder, allowing a person to feel more energized.

 But the feeling is just the tip of the iceberg.
 Coffee contains hundreds of chemical compounds that facilitate brain function.
 Chlorogenic acids reduce blood pressure, slowing the aging process of brain cells.